-Background: There have been reports that APS does not investigate all concerns called in regarding maltreatment and vulnerable adults.
-Unlike the requirements placed on the Department of Child Safety (DCS) to investigate every allegation of criminal conduct (ARS § 8-471(E) (2)), there is no legislative requirement for APS to investigate each call the agency receives related to abuse, exploitation, or neglect on vulnerable adults.
+Background: Unlike the requirements placed on the Department of Child Safety (DCS) to investigate every allegation of criminal conduct (ARS § 8-471(E) (2)), there is no legislative requirement for APS to investigate each call the agency receives related to abuse, exploitation, or neglect of vulnerable adults.
 The statute states, "An evaluation is made to determine if the adult is in need of protective services..."
 (ARS § 46-452(3).
 According to the 2017 APS annual report, "An APS intake specialist assesses the information provided by the reporting source and determines whether the information meets the criteria necessary to accept an APS report."
+At the time of this report, it is unclear what this criteria is.

 In state fiscal year 2017, APS received an all-time high of 26,785 communications concerning vulnerable adults and this number continues to grow - 13,056 (49%) of those were accepted as reports and investigated.
+When those reports are investigated, organizations with staff who are the alleged perpetrators state that they receive very little communication from APS.
+Reportedly, a staff member can be pulled out of the organization for up to six months, while receiving no communication from APS.
+There is a general lack of communication and confusion regarding the investigative process.

 Several questions regarding APS need to be further clarified.

-• Which calls are investigated?
+What is APS' criteria for determining when maltreatment calls involving vulnerable adults are investigated?
 What are the training requirements for the intake staff who determine if a report should be made and an investigation completed?
-The hotline number to report abuse is operated Monday - Friday between 7:00 a.m. and 7:00 p.m. and Saturday, Sunday and state holidays 10:00 a.m. to 6:00 p.m.
+The hotline.number to report abuse is operated Monday - Friday between 7:00 a.m. and 7:00 p.m. and Saturday, Sunday and state holidays 10:00 a.m. to 6:00 p.m.
 Investigators are assigned to cases Monday through Friday during normal operating hours.
 If reports are made outside of these hours and they are considered emergencies, callers are advised to call 9-1-1.
-The intake staff make a determination using its own criteria to determine if a case is accepted as a report and investigated.
+APS has confirmed that intake staff make a determination using agency criteria from a "national best practice decision-making tool" to determine if a case that is reported is ultimately investigated, but it's still unclear what criteria is used.